- Old Time

 - School of Music class

 The Beginning Fiddle course is geared toward students with a basic knowledge of the fiddle.
 Students must know how to hold the fiddle and bow, and should have at least a few months playing experience.
-We’ll be learning tunes from a variety of genres, including Celtic and Old Time, and working on the bowing and left hand techniques that can be used to make your playing sound traditional to the style.
+We’ll be learning tunes from a variety of genres, including Cajun and Old Time, and working on the bowing and left hand techniques that can be used to make your playing sound traditional to the style.
 All material will be taught by ear, without the aid of sheet music, so students are encouraged to bring a recording device.
 Become more comfortable and versatile on your instrument in a fun, relaxed environment!

 Please note: The Passim School of Music is located at 26 Church St. Cambridge, MA.
 Classrooms are located on the third floor and, unfortunately, we do not have an elevator.